 If you want more control over your photos, you can use third-party editing apps, instead.
 Adobe Lightroom and VSCO are two of the best photos app you have for your phone.

-They offer a whole lot more than letting you change the exposure and contrast.
+They offer a whole lot more than letting you change the

 Using Lightroom or VSCO is almost the same as using your iPhone editor.
 Like your native app, they let you use sliders to adjust settings.
 But they also have a lot of extra features that the iPhone editor doesn’t have.